 Community Capital: an Afrofuturism South Philly Walking Experience

 We speak ourselves into existence.
 But, what happens when others of the world silence your tones to cacophony their worth?
-As part of the Painted Bride Art’s Center “Power to the Prompt" conversation, Community Capital: an Afrofuturism South Philly Walking Experience, curated and written by TS Hawkins & Lois Moses, illuminates an intersectional poetic expedition of sound and unearthing through the streets of South Philadelphia.
-Letting ancestors guide permeable possibilities, this walking tour opens multiple dimensions of storytelling that ignite the expansion of mind, body, and spirit!
+Originally commissioned as part of the Painted Bride Art Center's “Power to the Prompt" conversation, Community Capital: an Afrofuturism South Philly Walking Experience, curated and written by TS Hawkins & Lois Moses, illuminates an intersectional poetic expedition of sound and unearthing through the streets of South Philadelphia.
+Letting ancestors pave permeable possibilities, this self-guided trek opens multiple dimensions of storytelling that ignite the expansion of mind, body, and spirit!
 Journeying fixed and beyond, participants will have the opportunity to connect with intergenerational voices searching for an equitable community one neighborhood at a time!

 ABOUT THE CREATIVES